-In our main analysis, we collapse our data in ten-year periods and organize them at the municipal level using historical administrative boundaries based on maps obtained from the Swedish National Archives.
+Administrative boundaries and unit of observation.
+In our main analysis, we collapse our data in 10-year periods and organize them at the municipal level using historical administrative boundaries based on maps obtained from the Swedish National Archives.
 To get consistent borders over time, urban municipalities are collapsed with their adjacent rural municipality (or municipalities) as these borders sometimes changed due to urban expansion.
 For patents linked to multiple individuals or firms located in different municipalities, we assign one patent to each municipality.
 As a consequence, we may interpret our patent variable as the local involvement in innovative activity.
-We end up with a municipality-level panel with 2,389 municipalities and follow the development of these for each decade during the period 1830 to 1910.
+We end up with a municipality-level panel with 2,389 municipalities and follow the development of these for each decade during the period 1830-1910.

-IV.
-Empirical Framework
+4 Empirical Framework

-A. Railroads and Innovative Activity
+4.1 Railroads and Innovative Activity

 To measure the effect of railroad access on innovative activity, we use two alternative estimation strategies in our main analysis.
-First, we exploit variation in the final (i.e., in 1900) network to identify relative differences in innovative activity during each decade from 1830 to 1900, which allows us to evaluate the existence of pretrends.
+First, we exploit variation in the final (i.e., in 1900) network to identify relative differences in innovative activity during each decade 1830-1900, which allows us to evaluate the existence of pre-trends.
 Second, we use a standard difference-in-differences approach that allows us to obtain point estimates with meaningful absolute magnitudes.
-16 where Y{irt} is an outcome such as the number of patents per capita in a municipality i, in region r, and time period t.17

-Our first specification takes the following form,
+Our first specification takes the following form: